Review by Karl Verhoven

 Once we’re comfortable with the small cast Lemire expands moderately, everyone slightly off-centre, as Father Wilfred learns how he’s viewed by some: “We’re fighting for the soul of Gideon Falls, and you Father are our newest soldier”.
 By then we’ve also learned of the manifesting terror that is the Black Barn, if not entirely what it represents.
 In sinister outlook, foreboding atmosphere and pacing Gideon Falls greatly resembles Robert Kirkman and Paul Azaceta’s Outcast, but Lemire and Sorrentino’s introduction is infinitely richer and more satisfying.
 Sorrentino and Stewart have already marked their cards, but they take a step up with the deliberately confusing final chapter that opens new doors and sets a new path with a redemptive theme.

 The Black Barn is compelling and intelligent horror with a human core grappling with some massive questions.
-It’s a stunning series introduction, making Original Sins an essential purchase.
+It’s a stunning series introduction, winner of an Eisner Award for Best New Series, making Original Sins an essential purchase.